Twisting, ladder graphs and A-polynomials: Background

 \subsubsection{Ptolemy equations corresponding to a layered solid torus}

 Let us now establish notation for the slopes in a layered solid torus with reference to the corresponding walk in the Farey triangulation.
-For the initial step, we label the slope that is being left behind $o_0$ and the slope that is being introduced $h_0$.
-We label the slope to the left in the Farey triangulation $f_0$ and the slope to the right $p_0$ (see Figure~\ref{fig:slopelabels}, left).
-For the $k^{th}$ step, we label the old slope $o_k$ and the slope we are heading towards $h_k$.
-The slope that the $k^{th}$ step pivots around is labelled $p_k$ and the slope that fans out is labelled $f_k$ (as in Figure~\ref{fig:slopelabels}, right).
+Our notation differs to that used in~\cite{HMP}, where slopes are labelled according to the \textit{absolute} direction of the associated step (that is, using \textit{port} for the slope to the left and \textit{starboard} for the slope to the right).
+Here we label slopes according to the direction of the associated step \textit{relative} to the previous step.
+For the $k^{th}$ step, we label the \textit{old} slope $o_k$ and the slope we are \textit{heading} towards $h_k$, as in~\cite{HMP}.
+Knowing the $(k-1)^{st}$ step, we label the slope that the $k^{th}$ step \textit{pivots} around $p_k$ and the slope that \textit{fans} out $f_k$ (as in Figure~\ref{fig:slopelabels}, right).
+For the initial step, the old and heading slopes are labelled $o_0$ and $h_0$, respectively.
+However, because there is no previous step, the pivot and fan slopes are ill-defined.
+Hence, for this step we declare the slope to the left in the Farey triangulation to be $f_0$ and the slope to the right to be $p_0$ (see Figure~\ref{fig:slopelabels}, left).
 Note that the labelling of the initial step is as though it were a right step.

 Following Howie, Mathews and Purcell, we assign $\gamma$ variables to each edge class in the triangulation and label these variables by the slope of the edge.
-That is, an edge with slope $p/q$ is assigned the variable $\gamma_{p/q}$.
-Now, with slopes labelled as above, Theorem 3.17(ii) of~\cite{HMP} can be stated as follows.
+There are two formats we use, depending on the context.
+When referring to a slope $s_k$ associated to the $k^{th}$ step in the construction of a layered solid torus, we use the notation $\gamma_{s_k}$.
+When the actual slope is known, as is the case throughout Section~\ref{sec:examples}, we use the notation $\gamma_{p/q}$ for the edge with slope $p/q$.